jccuevas/cpp-docs.es-es/docs/mfc/reference/message-map-macros-mfc.md

 ## <a name="on_olecmd"></a>ON_OLECMD

-Enruta los comandos a través de la `IOleCommandTarget`interfaz de envío de comandos.
+Enruta los comandos a través de la interfaz de envío de comandos `IOleCommandTarget`.

 ### <a name="syntax"></a>Sintaxis